Why Your Home Square Footage is Important When Moving

 We've outlined the best methods for locating or calculating the square footage of your home in a separate moving guide.

 Knowing the Square Footage of Your Home Saves Time & Money

 No one wants unexpected “surprises” on moving day that could cause delays, and/or added costs.
-Not you, not your family and friends, and most certainly not your moving help.
+Not you, not your family and friends, and most certainly not the movers you've hired to help.
 By taking the additional few moments needed to determine your home’s total square footage, you can be assured that your moving labor will be scheduled in the most efficient manner for all your moving labor needs.